D7556, 7556, 25206

 25206 underwent an 'E' exam at Tyseley during December 1982.

+On the early afternoon of March 7th 25208 & 25206 were noted at Heaton Norris with cement tankers headed for Guide Bridge.
 On March 9th 25206 & 25208 were in charge of an early morning Trafford Park – Newcastle freightliner working.

 25206 & 25117 came to the rescue of 56031 on July 19th after the Class 56 suffered a turbo-charger failure working an ARC stone train at Verney Jct, the Class 25s taking the working to Wolverton and then the broken Class 56 to Bletchley for examination.